 Growing up in Ashland, Oregon (home of the Oregon Shakespeare Festival!)
 I was given a wealth of opportunities to study the visual and performing arts, everything from music to improvisational theater to tap dance to ceramics and painting.
 As a young child and then a young adult, I discovered again and again that there were many ways of approaching any project.
-Bringing concepts and lessons from my theater, dance, and music lessons into other parts of my life invariably allowed me to be more effective, successful, and motivated.
+Bringing concepts from my theater, dance, and music lessons into other parts of my life invariably allowed me to be more effective, successful, and motivated.

 Because I was so dedicated to self-care and balanced living, I went to Harvard for my undergraduate degree (lol that last part was a joke).
 There, I found myself in an atmosphere that was both enlivening and also lopsided to the extreme.
 The parts of me that loved glitter, finger paint, interpretive dance, and nap time felt unwelcome and even laughable in the academic atmosphere there.
 While I found a small corner of friendly people and kindred spirits, I felt myself to be swimming upstream and floundering around as I sought balance and academic success on my own terms.